degreepath/auditor/tests/snapshots/2018-19/major/mathematics.md

 ## Interdisciplinary
-For this section, you must complete one requirement from among “Chemistry”, “Economics”, or “Physics”.
+For this section, you must complete zero requirements from among “Chemistry”, “Economics”, or “Physics”.

 ### Chemistry
 For this requirement, you must both take CHEM 371 and declare one “Chemistry” major.